-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Noninclude those in individual retirement accounts and individual retirement annuities (collectively, "IRAs")
+Sales See "Management's Discussion and Analysis of Financial Condition and Results of accumulate tax free until the investor withdraws and takes possession of them.
+The most common types of tax-deferred investments include those in individual retirement accounts and individual retirement annuities (collectively, "IRAs") and deferred annuities.

-GAAP and Other Financial Disclosures."
+Operations - Non-GAAP and Other Financial Disclosures.'

-Tax-deferral An investment with earnings such as interest, dividends or capital gains that accumulate tax free until the investor withdraws and takes possession of them.
-The most common types of tax-deferred investments and deferred annuities.
+Tax-deferral An investment with earnings such as interest, dividends or capital gains that

+Value of business acquired

+("VOBA")

-Value of business acquired ("VOBA") Present value of projected future gross profits from in-force policies of acquired businesses.
+Present value of projected future gross profits from in-force policies of acquired businesses.